geisonbiazus/blog/posts/test-driven-development-a-step-by-step-guide.md

 // ...
 func TestViewPostUseCase(t *testing.T) {
   // ...

   t.Run("It returns error when post is not found", func(t *testing.T) {
     f := setup()

     f.repo.ReturnError = blog.ErrPostNotFound

     renderedPost, err := f.usecase.Run("path")

     assert.Equal(t, "path", f.repo.ReceivedPath)
     assert.Equal(t, blog.RenderedPost{}, renderedPost)
     assert.Equal(t, blog.ErrPostNotFound, err)
   })
 }
 ```

 Again some new things here.
-Fist is the `f.repo.ReturnError`.
+First is the `f.repo.ReturnError`.
 This is a new dependency that will be added to the setup function and will return a test spy.
 Here we are saying that this spy should return the error `blog.ErrPostNotFound`.
 This is also a new type we need to create.
 Then, after calling the `Run` method, we again go to the repo spy to check if the "received path" is the same path given in the `Run` method.
 Finally, we check the method response and if the returned error is the same error returned by the `repo` spy.
 This will become more clear with the spy implementation.

 Running the tests now, they will fail by compilation due to the lack of these new things: